It All Comes Alive 2024

 Graphite, graphite paint on paper

-Braving the Anthropocene: Air, Fire, Earth, Ether & Water
+Braving the Anthropocene: Air, Earth, Ether, Fire & Water

-Reclaimed sports helmets with found natural elements such as pheasant feathers, branches, dragonfly, beech seed pods, burnt wood & ashes, flies, paperclay branches, discarded bird nest section, shuttle cock feathers
+Reclaimed sports helmets with found natural elements : pheasant feathers, branches, dragonfly, beech seed pods, burnt wood & ashes, flies, paperclay branches, discarded bird nest section, shuttle cock feathers

 Sizes variable

-Thinking of the climate crisis, and of our disappearing environment, presenting questions about tenacity, fragility, resilience and beauty.
+Thinking of tenacity, fragility, resilience and beauty.
 Thinking of the human attempt to act as guardians.

-Thinking of both hope and fear for the future; thinking of the confluence of man-made with nature.
+Thinking of the confluence of man-made with nature.

-Thinking of how these helmets, each representing an element: Air, Fire, Earth, Ether and Water, represent the intertwining with natural worlds around us, the battle for ourselves and for our survival.
+Thinking of how these helmets, each representing an element: Air, Fire, Earth, Ether and Water, represent the entanglement with our surrounding natural worlds, the battle within ourselves and for humanity.